Last Updated on January 3, 2023 by James Castro

 Sure, it looks legit in many cases, but these sites often feel lifeless, dare we say soulless.

-When you write content, you need to think about the audience, their experience, their pain.
-When you design a website it’s the same thing.
+When you write content, you need to think about the audience, their experience, and their pain.
+When you design a website, it’s the same thing.
 What do they want to do?
 What do they expect, and how can you break the mold and get them to see your offer in a new way?
 It’s about waking up the user and giving them a valuable resource and experience that solves problems.

 So, what you pay for your website really has a lot to do with what you’re willing to invest in your clients’ and customers’ experience with your brand.
 It’s about being considerate of all the factors, not just the website price but the COST it has to your business.

 Is there a place for Discount websites?
 YES!
 But it’s not a good solution for business websites if you are trying to generate leads and give the best user experience.

 NOTE: For some, there are no issues with discount sites of this type… if you don’t need to generate leads or sales online, you don’t need an asset.
 Maybe the sites load eventually and show contact information and can host blogs, family photos, or whatever you like, and that’s all you need.

 By all means, work the system if you can.
 But it’s like working with a CC company for points.
 Some succeed, while many fail.
 The deck is stacked on discount websites, so be warned.

 For companies like ours who focus on strategy, branding, data-driven results, user experience, professional copywriting, conversion-centric design, and actually creating an asset for our clients, web design pricing isn’t a simple quote or a low monthly fee.